-Question 15: What are the general requirements for full membership in the Common Content Project?
+What are the general requirements for full membership in the PAEE?

-The Common Content Project is governed by a Constitution, which stipulates that an accountancy body shall be considered for membership as a Participating Institute only if its entry-level professional qualification:
+The PAEE is governed by a Constitution, which stipulates that an accountancy body shall be considered for membership as a Participating Institute only if its entry-level professional qualification:

-- meets or exceeds relevant national and international requirements for professional accountants - meets or exceeds examination requirements at national, EU and international levels for statutory auditors of financial statements - meets or exceeds IAESB International Education Standards 1-8 - requires compliance with the highest ethical standards including the IESBA Code of Ethics for professional accountants - requires integrity and a commitment to the public interest - requires holders of its qualification to meet or exceed national, EU and IAESB requirements for continuing professional development and - meets the criteria for membership established by the Steering Group
+- meets or exceeds relevant national and international requirements for professional accountants - meets or exceeds examination requirements at national, EU and international levels for statutory auditors of financial statements - meets or exceeds IAESB International Education Standards 1-8 - requires compliance with the highest ethical standards - requires integrity and a commitment to the public interest

+- requires holders of its qualification to meet or exceed national, EU and IAESB requirements for continuing professional development and - meets the criteria for membership established by the Steering Group

-The last requirement includes the general and detailed requirements for professional accountancy qualifications set out in the PAEE Qualification Requirements document, the Learning Outcomes and Knowledge document, and the Skills Framework.
+The last requirement includes the general and detailed requirements for professional accountancy qualifications set out in the PAEE Qualification Requirements document and the Competencies Framework.